moukhan/moukhan/README.md

-- 👋 Hi, I’m @moukhan
+- 👋 Hi, I’m Khalid
-- 👀 I’m interested in Life
+- 👀 I’m interested in Hardware Integrations
-- 🌱 I’m currently learning Angular & Entreprise Architecture
+- 🌱 I’m currently learning Entreprise Architecture, Hardware Integrations, Windowns Forms, C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @moukhan on Twitter